YingLiu4203/clojure-notes/language/constructs/namespace.md

 ## 2 Using Namespaces

-### 2.1 `refer`
+### 2.1 Creating Mappings Using `def`, `refer` and `import`

+`def` creates a mapping from a symbol to a var in the current namespace.

 Use `refer` to add mappings to the vars of a loaded namespace.
 By default it adds mappings of all vars of a namespace.
-You can specify the `:exclude`, `:only` and `:rename` to customize the mappings.

-`refer` is rarely used dirctly.
+You can specify the `:exclude`, `:only` and `:rename` to customize the mappings. `refer` is rarely used dirctly.
 Its effects and options are availabe through `use`.

+Use `import` to map symbols to Java classes and interfaces.
+For example: `(import 'java.util.Date 'java.text.SimpleDateFormat)`.
+As `refer` or `use`, you can use a list to add mutiple mappings with a common prefix.
+For example: `(import '(java.util Arrays Collections))`.

 ### 2.2 `require`